StatCan/aaw/docs/en/5-Storage/MinIO.md

 ![MinIO browser with personal bucket using first name, last name format (hyphenated)](../images/minio_self_serve_bucket.png)

 This lets you browse, upload/download, delete, or share files.

+## Browse Datasets
+Browse some [datasets](https://datasets.covid.cloud.statcan.ca) here.
+These data sets are meant to store widely shared data.
+Either data that has been brought it, or data to be released out as a product. **As always, ensure that the data is not sensitive.**

 ## MinIO Command Line Tool